by J. Cassar Scalia

 Desi Daru (Illicit Liquor) Still

-Dusk had just descended as the rickshaw pulled up to the guesthouse, my temporary dwelling where I had been staying at the behest of the Raj of the town of Banswara, a bustling village in the hinterland of Gujarat, India.
+Dusk had just descended as the rickshaw pulled up to the guesthouse, my temporary dwelling in Banswara, a bustling little town in the hinterland of Gujarat in the northwest of India.
 Balwinder was sitting in the passenger cabin with a disheveled, grey-haired man of perhaps fifty years who could only be Ghalib, “the drunkard”.
 Over the past two weeks, Balwinder had quickly become a good friend.
 He spoke Gujarati, Hindi, Urdu and English and was a great help in contacting and communicating with relevant people for my ethnographic research of the culture of ‘desi daru’, bootleg liquor.
 Ghalib was one such relevant person.

 Clutching my shoulderbag which contained a bottle of water, a notebook and a DVR camera, I climbed into the back of the rickshaw.
 Balwinder quickly introduced me to a warmly smiling Ghalib as we rode off the dusty royal lot, bound for the ‘desi daru drinking pit’.
 The particular pit that we were headed to was located on the outskirts of Banswara and it was one of Ghalib’s favorite haunts.